Trump. Brexit. Hindutva. Decades of suffering under pro-corporate neoliberalism have fueled toxic right-wing nationalism around the world.

 Our world is in crisis.
 The neoliberal global economy is disintegrating, and the nationalist far-right is filling the void.
 By using fear to manipulate people’s suffering, nationalists pit workers against each other, fueling the race to the bottom that neoliberal globalization set in motion.

 In the U.S., nationalists like Trump and Bannon scapegoat Muslims, Mexicans, and other people of color for the suffering of those left behind by global neoliberalism.
 Across the globe, we see the same terrifying partnership of nationalist and xenophobic politics as the alternative to forty years of failed free market deregulation, privatization, and uncontrolled growth in inequality.
-Racial, ethnic, religious, and sexual minorities are under attack in the US, France, Russia, India and China.
+Racial, ethnic, religious, and sexual minorities are under attack in the US, France, Italy, Ukraine, Russia, India, and China.
 But hostility among working people of different backgrounds only benefits the people at the top: billionaires, corporations, and the politicians who serve them.

 Decades of neoliberal globalization have created a truly global economy.
 For the first time, the fate of each individual in the world is materially connected to the fate of all.
-We work together in hidden, world-spanning production chains controlled by multinational corporations.
+We work together in invisible, world-spanning production chains controlled by multinational corporations.
 But corporations use their control to divide us and fuel a destructive race to the bottom in wages, working conditions, and environmental standards.

 The root causes of economic suffering in the U.S., Vietnam, Mexico, U.K., China, India, and other countries around the world are global.
 As long as corporations are allowed to exert downward pressure on wages and standards everywhere they operate, workers will never have the power to maintain good wages, organize for better working conditions, or demand a fair share of the profits created through automation.

 Many countries have endorsed the principles behind this demand in piecemeal fashion.
 These same countries have created effective global regulatory institutions, such as the WTO and IMF, to protect the interests of investors and creditors.
-No such institutions exist to ensure the rights of labor.
+No such institutions exist to ensure the rights of workers.
 Justice Is Global aims to change that.

 Justice Is Global is gearing up to provide the tools and resources we need to build a powerful progressive internationalist movement.
 Just some of what we have planned: